-This requirement can be interpreted as ensuring that the smaller side of the bipartite graph receives sufficient signal strength to distinguish its true communities.
-Compared with the balanced regime—where the sparsity threshold is typically of order \(\log n / n\)—the condition here is stricter, reflecting the fact that the side with fewer nodes would otherwise be overwhelmed by the scale of the larger partition.

-Regarding the penalty factor, the three conditions needed for ensuring selection consistency remain unchanged in the unbalanced setting.
-Consequently, we continue to use the same penalty order the same as \eqref{eqn:penalty} in the balanced-growth case.

-To examine the above discussion empirically, we now evaluate the performance of the proposed BCV method in the polynomially unbalanced regime.
-We focus on the representative case $n_{2}=n_{1}^{3/2}$, which introduces a moderate but nontrivial level of imbalance.
-We consider two levels of graph size with $n_{1}\in\{100,200,300,400\}$ with balance community structure and $n_{1}\in\{200,400,600,800\}$ otherwise, and generate edges according to a bipartite stochastic block model with probability matrix $B = rB_{0}$, where $r$ controls the sparsity level.
-Motivated by the theoretical discussion, we adopt larger sparsity parameters than in the balanced-growth setting to ensure sufficient signal strength.
-The proposed BCV method is compared with the Projection and Bimodularity approaches under the following two settings.
-All simulations are conducted over 100 repetitions, with the result shown in Table~\ref{simulation:polynomial_growth}. \\ \textit{Setting 1:} We adopt the same configuration of $(K_{1},K_{2})$, $B_{0}$, and community proportions as in Setting 1 of Section~\ref{subsec:balance}, except that we restrict $r \in \{0.1,0.2\}$.
-This reflects the stricter sparsity requirement imposed by structural imbalance, as discussed in the preceding analysis. \\ \textit{Setting 2:} We consider a more heterogeneous case with $(K_{1},K_{2})=(3,6)$ and
+To empirically validate the discussion in Section \ref{sec:analysis}, we evaluate the BCV method in a polynomially imbalanced regime.
+We focus on the representative case $n_{2}=n_{1}^{3/2}$, which introduces moderate imbalance.
+We consider two size regimes: $n_{1}\in\{100,200,300,400\}$ under balanced community proportions, and $n_{1}\in\{200,400,600,800\}$ otherwise.
+Edges are generated from a bipartite SBM with $B = rB_{0}$, where $r$ controls the sparsity level.
+Guided by theory, we adopt lower sparsity levels than in the balanced-growth setting to ensure sufficient signal strength.
+We compare BCV with the projection and bimodularity methods under two settings.
+Results are averaged over 100 repetitions and reported in Table~\ref{simulation:polynomial_growth}. \\

+\textit{Setting 1:} We adopt the same configuration of $(K_{1},K_{2})$, $B_{0}$, and community proportions as in Setting 1 of Section~\ref{subsec:balance}, but restrict $r \in \{0.1,0.2\}$ to reflect the stricter sparsity requirements under imbalance, as discussed in the preceding analysis. \\ \textit{Setting 2:} We consider a more heterogeneous case with $(K_{1},K_{2})=(3,6)$ and